BestTimesToVisit.com Logo

 Graz Linien (Trams & Buses)

-Graz's public transport network, operated by Graz Linien, is incredibly efficient and covers the entire city and its immediate surroundings.
-Trams are the backbone for inner-city travel, while buses fill in the gaps, especially to outer districts.
+Graz's public transport network, operated by Graz Linien, is incredibly efficient and covers the entire city and its outskirts.
+Trams are the backbone for inner-city travel, while buses fill in the gaps, especially to areas not served by trams.

 Bicycle Rental (Nextbike)